top of page

 Both the chronic mental stress policy and the traumatic mental stress policy contains two key criteria that an injured worker must meet before being compensated:

-1. The injured worker needs to provide a DSM-5 diagnosis from a regulated health-care professional who is authorized to make such a diagnosis (this includes family physicians, nurse practitioners, psychologists and psychiatrists).
+1. The injured worker needs to provide a DSM-5-TR diagnosis from a regulated health-care professional who is authorized to make such a diagnosis (this includes family physicians, nurse practitioners, psychologists and psychiatrists).

 2. There’s a causation requirement.
 This means that the workplace incident MUST be the predominant cause of the chronic mental stress or the traumatic mental stress.